ISCHEMIC STROKE / COMPLICATIONS

 - a vasogenic component can be seen from day 5

-- more severe edema can be expected in large supratentorial ischemias and cerebellar infarcts
+- symptomatic edema can be expected in large supratentorial ischemias and cerebellar infarcts

 - clinical presentation:

-- worsening of the neurological deficit (including LOC) within 24-36h
+- worsening of the neurological deficit (including loss of consciousness) within 24-36 hours

 - gradual progression over several days

-- initial deterioration is followed by a plateau and gradual improvement over a week (except malignant edema)
+- initial deterioration is followed by a plateau and gradual improvement over a week (except for malignant edema cases)

 - efficacy of pharmacotherapy is unclear (AHA/ASA 2013 IIb/C)

-- ventricular drainage and/or craniectomy is recommended if acute hydrocephalus develops as a result of the posterior fossa stroke (AHA/ASA 2013 I/C)
+- ventricular drainage and/or craniectomy is recommended if acute hydrocephalus develops as a result of a posterior fossa stroke (AHA/ASA 2013 I/C)

 - decisions regarding decompressive craniectomy should be made early in cases of malignant ischemia